-Each teacher has a discipline plan outlining expected student behaviors and consequences.
-Good behavior is the focus!
-You should be provided a written copy of the discipline plan for your child's class at the beginning of the school year.
-School-wide expectations are centered on good manners and promote a positive atmosphere in the school.
+Each teacher has a classroom management plan outlining expected student behaviors and consequences.
+Good behavior is the focus.
+School-wide expectations are centered on being safe, being kind, being accountable, and being respectful.
 Fighting, swearing, disrespectful comments or gestures, stealing, and acts of vandalism are violations of the "Safe Schools Policy" and will have serious consequences, which could result in suspension or expulsion.
 All students receive specific training about the district Safe Schools Policy at the beginning of the school year.
 A more detailed school-wide discipline plan is listed below.
-Gum chewing is not allowed due to the possible damage to the building, grounds, and school.
+Vae View faculty and staff will begin implementing restorative practices whenever possible but appropriate consequences could include structured recess, behavior plan and/or tracker, suspensions, and other measures in accordance with DSD policy and procedures